 The Dove & Thread approach

-We use long-staple cotton across the entire range and everything is OEKO-TEX® certified.
-Whether you choose 210 TC for everyday crispness or 600 TC for a statement bed, you're getting the same care in sourcing and weaving.
+We use long-staple cotton across the entire range and our fabric is OEKO-TEX® Standard 100 certified.
+Whether you choose 300 TC for everyday crispness or 800 TC for a statement bed, you're getting the same care in sourcing and weaving.
 The number just tells you the feel — the quality stays consistent.

 Ready to choose?